Q.1. The sequence that controls the copy number of the linked DNA in the vector, is termed (2020)

 (a) Help in eliminating the non-transformants, so that the transformants can be regenerated

-(b) Identify the gene for a desired trait in an alien organism
+(b) Identify the gene for the desired trait in an alien organism

 (c) Select a suitable vector for transformation in a specific crop